jigx-com/jigx-docs-examples/docs/Actions/share.md

 - You can also share one or more files.
 If there is more than one file it needs to evaluate to a string array.
 - For best results, share files that are stored locally (e.g., images or PDFs).
 Files stored in a datasource as base64, data URI, or buffers will be returned as unreadable binary (.bin) files.

 ## Examples and code snippets

 ### Share images

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-k8wyg0NC7VKq3BroMb5Ra-20250213-140041.png" size="88" position="center" caption="Share images" alt="Share images"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-k8wyg0NC7VKq3BroMb5Ra-20250213-140041.png" size="88" position="center" caption="Share images" alt="Share images" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-k8wyg0NC7VKq3BroMb5Ra-20250213-140041.png"}
 :::

 :::VerticalSplitItem